yberreby/TextShower/README.md

 Download the script and embed it **at the end** of your page.
 Then go to your FTP and customise values by changing the arguments of the function at the end of the code.
-First is text transition duration, second is margin transition duration, third is text transition timing function, fourth is margin transition timing function, fifth is a boolean that means "are the textboxes animated or not at page load" and sixth is also a boolean that means "should we add a dynamic '+' sign to the box title".
+First is text transition duration, second is margin transition duration, third is text transition timing function, fourth is margin transition timing function, and fifth is a boolean that means "should we add a dynamic '+' sign to the box title".
-Default values are respectively 0.8s, 0.3s, ease, linear, false and true.
+Default values are respectively 0.8s, 0.3s, ease, linear, and true.

 After that, insert this piece of code anywhere in your page :